Myrtle Vail: After radio

 After the show ended, Vail became a low-key supporting actress in films, best known for roles in the low-budget cult films A Bucket of Blood (1959) and The Little Shop of Horrors (1960), written by her grandson Charles B. Griffith, and directed by Roger Corman, for whom Griffith had written and/or directed several films.

 Vail apparently never remarried after her husband's death in 1936.

 She appeared on television's This Is Your Life in 1960.

 She can be heard in her radio heyday today thanks to the survival of approximately fifty episodes of Myrt and Marge.

 Death

-Vail was a longtime resident of Haworth, New Jersey.
-She died in Kansas City, Missouri in 1978, aged 90.
+A longtime resident of Haworth, New Jersey, Vail died in Kansas City, Missouri in 1978, aged 90.

 Personal life

 Vail also had a son, George Damerel, who acted on radio, as well as two grandsons, one of whom was director and screenwriter Charles B. Griffith.